 Less Than Significant.
-Sensitive habitats include those that are of special concern to resource agencies and those that are protected under CEQA, the California Fish and Game Code, or the Clean Water Act.
-Development of the proposed project would result in the loss of oak woodland habitat.
+The project would not have an adverse effect on riparian habitat or any sensitive natural communities as identified by the CDFG or USFW.
+However, development of the proposed project would result in the loss of oak woodland habitat, which is a natural community identified in the El Dorado County General Plan.
 Based on the cover type mapping, a loss of 0.38 acre of oak woodlands is anticipated.
 Development of the proposed project would require the removal of up to 32 oak trees.
-The oak trees proposed for removal vary from 8 inches in diameter to 77 inches in diameter.
+The oak trees proposed for removal vary from 8 inches in diameter to 77 inches (multi-trunk) in diameter.

-Several El Dorado County General Plan policies promote the protection of native oak trees in the County and the County's recently adopted (May 6, 2008; effective July 5, 2008) Oak Woodland Management Plan (OWMP) which implements the General Plan oak woodland protection policies.
+Several El Dorado County General Plan policies promote the protection of native oak trees in the County.
+In addition, the County's recently adopted (May 6, 2008; effective July 5, 2008) Oak Woodland Management Plan (OWMP) implements the General Plan oak woodland protection policies.